Henry Wilkins (basketball)

-Henry Robert Newell Wilkins (born 8 October 1990) is a British professional basketball player who currently plays for the Surrey Scorchers in the British Basketball League.
+Henry Robert Newell Wilkins (born 8 October 1990) is a British professional basketball player who currently plays for the Worthing Thunder in NBL Division 1.

 Early life

 Wilkins played for the Kingston Wildcats from U12 to U16, before spending two seasons with the London Towers.

 College career

 In 2007, Wilkins joined Richmond College and spent two seasons with the team.
 He helped the U18 team win their conference in his first year before being knocked out in the play-offs, and led the team in scoring with an average of 26.4 points per game.

 The following year, he led the team with an average of 28.1 points per game as Richmond finished as league runner-up and reached the second round of the national play-offs.

 Also playing with the men's team, he reached the national semi-finals of his division and was the leading scorer in the country with an average of 21.8 points per game.